cdapio/cdap/cdap-docs/introduction/source/index.rst

 For each example action, we describe a current approach, the steps involved and the technologies required, and then show an equivalent CDAP command with the resulting output from the CDAP Command Line Interface.
+(Output has been reformatted to fit the webpage as required.)

 To try this yourself, :ref:`download a copy of CDAP SDK <standalone-index>`, install it and then use the resources in its ``examples`` directory as you follow along.